Xevion/processing-projects/other/README.md

 - **Graph-Theory** - A simple project closely mimicing the particle.js library.

 - **Old_Lines** - A short script connecting your current mouse position to that of yours moments ago.

+- **Rotating_Calculator** - Displays how Processing.py calculates the final position of an object given a rotational value.
+Mostly a test for me, trying to understand why some of my projects would rotate in strange and confusing ways.